 If your card is lost or stolen you can call Citibank immediately on their emergency number.
 They’ll block your card immediately and organise to send you a new card.
 They can also organise to send you emergency cash depending on what country you’re in.
 Transfer times will depend on which institution your money is coming from.
 Usually allow between two and three business days to receive your funds.

 Unfortunately this card is linked to a regular transaction account, so unlike travel money cards which can sometimes be given over the counter, this card will have your name embossed on it and so will require the usual 5 – 7 day turn around time.

 You won’t be charged for using an ATM over in Thailand unless the ATM itself charges owner fees.
 In most cases these can be between $1 – $5 depending on the ATM.
-You can use any ATM with a Visa logo.
+You can use any ATM with a Mastercard logo.

 Unfortunately it is very hard to comment to comment on exchange rates as they are very volatile.
 To compare exchange rates, please log onto the official site respectively and search for ‘current exchange rates’ – this should generate pages of their rates, but be mindful that these will change all the time.